netxms/netxms-doc/admin/appendix.rst

     - 10
     - Yes
   * - MinPasswordLength
-    - Default minimum password length for a NetXMS user.
+    - Default minimum password length for a |product_name| user.
 The default applied only if per-user setting is not defined.
     - 0
     - No
   * - MinViewRefreshInterval